-The U.S. Education Department announced June 19, 2017 that year-round Pell Grants will become available for the Summer 2018 Semester.
+The U.S. Education Department announced June 19, 2017 that year-round Pell Grants will become available beginning with the Summer 2018 Semester.
 By receiving up to 150% of a regular grant award over the course of the academic year, you can continue taking classes in the summer and finish a degree faster.

-2019 Summer Financial Aid Application
+2020 Summer Financial Aid Application (available on April 14th)

 To be eligible for the Year-Round Pell Grant funds, you must: